 The tone was set for an aggressive Llama performance from the first ball of the first game versus Brazil, which was a fast bouncer that floored host captain and key batsman, Gregor Caisley.
 Luckily, nothing was broken, but he was unable to continue, and the Peruvian bowlers then sliced through the Brazil batting to leave them 57 for 7 (effectively 8) after 9 overs.

-A. Hossain (19) and R. Avery (16) then batted sensibly to inch Brazil towards respectability, but they were eventually all out for 104 in the 20th over, with D. Power (3 for 21) having done the damage – literally and figuratively – at the top of the order, and M. Buesst (4 for 4) having blown away the lower order.
+A. Hossain (19) and R. Avery (16) then batted sensibly to inch Brazil towards respectability, but they were eventually all out for 104 in the 20th over, with D. Power (3 for 21) having done the damage – literally and figuratively – at the top of the order, and M. Buesst (4 for 4) having blown away the middle order.

 With a low total posted, Brazil needed early wickets, but Peru’s openers put on 51 to settle the nerves, with N. Myers (43) taking the role of aggressor.
 A composed 33* off just 20 balls from D. Power ensured that Peru reached the target with nearly 5 overs to spare.
 Fittingly, the winning shot was a sweetly-struck straight six that symbolized Peru’s dominance in an 8-wicket Amistad Cup victory.